garraflavatra/yeslint/README.md

 # yeslint!

-A sensible, modern collection of configuration files for [ESLint] that enforces beautiful code.
+A sensible, modern collection of configuration files for [ESLint] that enforces beautiful and correct code.
 It contains both rules to ensure correct code (e.g. enforce `break` statements in each `switch` `case`), and rules to make your code beautiful (e.g. adding a trailing comma to array items that start on a newline).

 ## What's included